integr8ly/integreatly-operator/README.md

 ## Release

 - Create `release-<release-number>` branch
-- Update `tag` and `previoustag` in makefile
+- Update SEMVER in Makefile
 - Run `make gen/csv`
-- - Perform any manual tidying up of the generated CSV as required.
+    - Perform any manual tidying up of the generated CSV as required.
 - Run `make gen/namespaces` against a fully installed cluster.
 - Make a PR against this repo
 - Get a review on PR and see e2e test pass